-Brandeis' Master of Arts in Global Studies program, located just outside of Boston in Waltham, MA, started in Fall 2009.
-It is now in its fourth year and accepting applications for admission for the next academic year.
+Brandeis' Master of Arts in Global Studies program, located just outside of Boston in Waltham, MA, is accepting applications for admission for the next academic year.

 In consultation with the director, each student develops an area of concentration: